MasterYodaInSkirt/UserRegistrationMVC5/README.md

 # Start app (dependencies):
 1. Start RabbitMQ and UserRegistrationMVC5 app in the same time, and RabbitMQ service should be running
+2. Change email reciver in app.config of RabbitMQ app
+3. The email will be send on registration of a new user